jfroy/talos-boot-assets/README.md

 Note in particular the regular expressions for the container signature.
 The first group (of each regex) matches what you will get by using `cosign` inside a GitHub Action workflow to perform [identity-based](https://docs.sigstore.dev/cosign/signing/overview/) signing[^1].
 The second group matches the signatures produced by SideroLabs for their extensions.

 [^1]: See also <https://edu.chainguard.dev/open-source/sigstore/how-to-keyless-sign-a-container-with-sigstore> and <https://edu.chainguard.dev/open-source/sigstore/cosign/an-introduction-to-cosign> for more information.

+## AWS buildkit

+The workflow uses AWS buildkit spot instance nodes (one for each architecture).
+The nodes are created on demand using Terraform when the workflow runs.
+The GitHub Actions worker and the AWS nodes are connected to a tailnet for secure connectivity.